-At Willow Green we will endeavour to give you an appointment with the doctor of your choice.
-If, however, the doctor you wish to see is fully booked on that day, you may be offered an appointment with another doctor or our triage nurse.
+At Willow Green we will endeavor to give you an appointment with the doctor of your choice.
+If, however, the doctor you wish to see is fully booked on that day, you may be offered an appointment with another doctor, our triage nurses or Paramedics.
 Sometimes the doctors may choose to book their own appointments, if this is the case they will phone you and discuss the problem with you then if you and they still feel you need to be seen they will make an appointment with you.

 More and more patients are finding that they do not need to see the doctor.
-If you feel that a telephone consultation or an appointment with our triage nurse would be appropriate please let the receptionist know.
+If you feel that a telephone consultation or an appointment with our triage nurses or paramedics would be appropriate please let the receptionist know.

 Monday is always our busiest day - if the reason you need to see the doctor is not urgent, perhaps you could make an appointment later in the week.

 We offer pre-bookable appointments, some which can be booked up to two weeks in advance.
-If you feel you need to be seen the same day, you may be offered a telephone consultation or a triage appointment with a Doctor or our Specialist Nurse.
+If you feel you need to be seen the same day, you may be offered a telephone consultation or a triage appointment with a Doctor, Specialist Nurse or paramedic.
 Our appointments start from 7.30a.m. on Wednesdays and Thursdays for those who work or attend school or college.
 Further details are available at reception.

 Please note: If you are unable to keep your appointment please let the receptionist know.